schemaspy/schemaspy/README.md

 1. Absolutely new amazing look and feel generated content

-2. You can very easily change SchemaSpy theme because all of the logic was moved outside the Java code
+2. You can very easily change SchemaSpy theme because all the logic was moved outside the Java code

 3. Speed of database generation improved a little